We have publicly stated our aim to more actively advocate for policies that will support net zero, including carbon pricing.

 We prohibit the use of bp funds or resources to support any political candidate or party.
 We recognize the rights of our employees to participate in the political process and these rights are governed by the applicable laws in the countries where we operate.
 Our stance on political activity is defined in our code of conduct.

-In the US we provide administrative support for the bp employee political action committee (PAC), which is a non-partisan committee that encourages voluntary employee participation in the political process.
-All bp employee PAC contributions are reviewed for compliance with federal and state law and are publicly reported in accordance with US election laws.
+In the US we provide administrative support for the bp employee political action committee (PAC) – a non-partisan, employee-led committee that encourages voluntary employee participation in the political process.
+All bp employee PAC contributions are weighed against the PAC’s criteria for candidate support, reviewed for compliance with federal and state law, and publicly reported in accordance with US election laws.

 The bp employee political action committee has paused all contributions for six months as of January 2021 and we expect to restart them in 2022.
 During this time the PAC re-evaluated its criteria for candidate support.